dftbplus/recipes/docs/defect/carbon2d-elec.rst

   ./run.sh
   ./showbands.sh

-You should obtain a band structure like in Figure :ref:`fig_defect_carbon2d-elec_armchair-perfect-band`.
+You should obtain a band structure like in :numref:`fig_defect_carbon2d-elec_armchair-perfect-band`.
 You can read off the position of the band edges, when you zoom into the energy region around the gap:
 The valence band edge and the conduction band edge are in the Gamma point at -4.7 and -4.2 eV, respectively.
 You can also easily extract this information